Molecular Pathology

 Turnaround times (TATs):

-EGFR testing TATs: 14 working days.
+EGFR testing TATs: 7 working days from receipt of request.

-PCR ICT/IgH analyses: 20 working days.
+PCR ICT/IgH analyses: 14 working days from receipt of request.

 Instructions for completion of request forms: refer to the Liverpool Clinical Laboratories Minimum Dataset Policy (MDS) for Laboratory Investigations for guidance.
 Link